rocketraman/sane-scan-pdf/README.md

 * Specify resolution
 * Truncate n pages from end of scan e.g. duplex scanning with last page truncated
 * Specify page width and height for odd size pages, or common sizes (Letter, Legal, A4)
-* Output to single file, or to a list of files

 ## Requirements